TAHDataJamCanada2021/Data-Lionesses/README.md

 ## 1. Problem Statement

 Transport of victims is a major component of human trafficking.
 According to [Human-Trafficking Corridors in Canada by The Canadian Centre to End Human Trafficking](https://www.canadiancentretoendhumantrafficking.ca/wp-content/uploads/2021/02/Human-Trafficking-Corridors-in-Canada-Report.pdf), moving victims routinely aids traffickers from being detected by law enforcement and disorients victims and impedes them from seeking help.
 There is a lack of user-friendly reporting systems in place for those working in the transportation industry who are likely to see trafficking activity and a lack of methods to identify common trafficking routes.
 For example Uber which has an emergency alert system for passengers but not for drivers; drivers must rely on hotlines to report incidents.
-This is not ideal and verba information is easily lost.
+This is not ideal and verbal information is easily lost.

 ## 2. Objective